 My beloved hobby was also becoming a fledgling career.

 I started landing commissions, locally, from people who saw my work and nationally, through my Etsy account.
 I fell in love with the process.
 I almost can’t quantify the exquisite pleasure of finding just the right piece of fabric to complete a piece-but if you’re a quilter, you know exactly what I mean.
 And, bonus: I could put all the scraps I saved over the years to thrifty use!

 From time to time, I had gotten requests to render peoples’ likenesses in fabric.
 While I’d gotten pretty good at creating realistic pieces, I wasn’t sure I had the ability to depict people with fabric.
 Then a chance meeting at a craft show provided the missing piece.
 A very kind woman (whose name I do not know) explained how using Adobe Photoshop "artistic filter" would breakdown images in a way for me to recreate them in fabric.
 New opportunities were opened to me -- and I never got to thank her.

-At any rate, In 2012, I created a quilted portrait of one of my favorite authors, Edgar Allan Poe.
+In the Fall of 2012, I created a quilted portrait of one of my favorite authors, Edgar Allan Poe.
 I posted it to Facebook and it sold immediately.
 I continued to perfect my craft -- focusing on authors I have enjoyed through the years.
-By the summer of 2013 I entered a new Poe into a contest a county away; my piece sold on opening night.
+By the summer of 2013 I entered a new Poe into a contest a county away and my piece sold on opening night.
 In homage to that first portrait, I named my business after one of his most famous works.

 Since then, I’ve had my work shown in galleries across the country, have sold pieces to art dealers and patrons and racked up a Juror’s Award for my “Alfred and the Byrds” piece.